Tennessee Health Insurance: 2022 Coverage Guide

 Tennessee Affordable Healthcare Insurance

 The residents of Tennessee have some options for health insurance plans and they should compare these options carefully to make sure they are buying the right plan that fits their needs.
 If you’re buying individual coverage or insurance for your family, you can get the coverage you need at the best prices by comparing your options with SmartFinancial.
-You may only enroll in a health plan during open enrollment, unless you are eligible for the Special Enrollment Period due to a qualifying event.
+You may only enroll in a health plan during the open enrollment unless you are eligible for the Special Enrollment Period due to a qualifying event.
+Open enrollment runs through August 15, 2021 and opens again in November.

 When Is Open Enrollment in Tennessee?